A Young Lady with glasses and headphones sits at a table looking at a laptop and writing in a notebook.

 If you have a low credit score or limited credit history, you could still have options.
 Factors like income, housing expenses, and employment could also help you get approved.

-Applying for a credit card could temporarily hurt your credit score.
-Therefore, it's important not to apply for too many cards at once.
-If you’re unsure whether you qualify for a credit card, you may be able to use a card issuer's pre-approval tool to see if you're pre-approved without a hard credit inquiry.3
+Applying for a credit card might temporarily hurt your credit score.
+It’s important to avoid applying for too many cards at once.
+If you’re unsure whether you qualify for a credit card, you may be able to use a card issuer's pre-approval tool to see if you're pre-approved without a hard credit inquiry.

-Some types of credit cards, like secured credit cards and student cards, may also help people with low credit scores build their credit history.
+Some types of credit cards may also help people with low credit scores build their credit history.

 Did you know?

 Discover doesn’t require a specific credit score.
 However, a high score expands your options.
-If your credit score isn’t as high as you’d like it to be, you may still qualify for student and secured credit cards.
-While these cards may not offer as high of a credit limit, they could help you build credit history4 and eventually help you get the card you want.
+If your credit score isn’t as high as you’d like it to be, you may still qualify for a secured credit card.
+While a secured credit card may not offer as high a credit limit, it could help you build credit history4 and eventually help you get the card you want.

 Next steps